-If you’re new to crate training your dog or puppy, there are a few common mistakes you should avoid.
+If you’re new to crate training your dog or puppy, there are a few common mistakes you should avoid (see also ‘Puppy Crate Training: The Best Schedule For New Puppies‘).
 One of the biggest mistakes people make is feeling sorry for their dog, and letting them out of their crate when they start whining.

 Crate training can be frustrating at times, and can even make us feel bad for our dog if they start whining.
 But, if their needs are being met, it’s important to stay strong and not ‘give in’ to their demands.
 They will eventually realize that whining and barking won’t get them out of their crate any sooner.

 If you’re trying to introduce a puppy to crate training, the most important tip you can keep in mind is patience.
 Puppies have more of a tendency to whine, especially at night.
 Understand that they are still adjusting to life away from their mother, and new surroundings.
 Give him his favorite toy to keep him occupied until he falls asleep.
-Consistency is important, especially with puppies.
-After awhile, they should be able to calm themselves down without your help.
+Consistency is essential, especially with puppies.
+After a while, they should be able to calm themselves down without your help.

 Crate training has multiple benefits for both you, and your dog.
 When done correctly, you’ll have the peace of mind of knowing that your dog and your belongings are both safe.
 Your dog will feel as though they have a protected space to call their own.
 It can take a bit of time and patience to get your dog to stop barking while crate training.
 But, with the tips listed in this article, you now know what you should and shouldn’t do to calm them down.